snoyberg/snoyman.com/content/reveal/economic-argument-functional-programming.md

 `$55 - $50 == $5`

-I guess your pride and joy is worth $5
+I guess Bob's pride and joy is worth $5

 ---

 ## How about gold?

-* I'm really proud of my gold birdhouses
+* Bob is really proud of his gold birdhouses
 * Gold birdhouse for front yard? $120
 * Gold birdhouse for explosions? $145
 * Pride in a gold birdhouse: $25